 Chocolate Pecan Turtles

 There are a few treats that I look forward to every year for Christmas.
-Chocolate turtles are one of them.
+Chocolate turtles, sometimes called pecan clusters, are one of them.

-Turtles are a classic Christmas candy made of nuts, creamy caramel and chocolate.
+Turtles are a classic Christmas candy made of nuts, creamy caramel and chocolate chips.
 I mean, how does it get any better than that?

 You can find them at almost any store during the holidays in a wide range of varieties.